hyunseok-pump/UnityGoogleSheetsDatabase/README.md

 ## Setup the Container

-Now you can define your custom DataContainer and any amount of Data classes as shown below:
+Define your custom DataContainer and any amount of Data classes as shown below:
 ```
 using NorskaLib.GoogleSheetsDatabase;